 Taking care of your cigars

-Rotate your layers of cigars from top to bottom from time to time if you don’t smoke them often.
+- Ensure you rotate the layers of cigars from top to bottom from time to time if you don’t smoke them often

 - Don’t store anything but cigars in your humidor.
 Your lighter, cigar cutter and any additional cigar accessories should be stored separately so as not to damage your cigars.